 11. Gendarmenmarkt and Historic Squares

 Gendarmenmarkt is one of Berlin’s most elegant squares, home to the French and German Cathedrals.
-The layout of the square and the surrounding cafés invites slow strolling and photography.
-Seasonal markets here create a festive atmosphere.
+The layout of the square and surrounding cafés invites slow strolling and photography.
+Seasonal markets here create a festive atmosphere, considered one of the Berlin attractions that blends beauty with culture.

 12. Potsdamer Platz and Modern Architecture